gSchool/ada-CS-Fundamentals-Internship/09-graphs-p2/01-graphs-review.md

 The BFS algorithm requires us to use a queue to visit nodes in a "level-by-level" ordering by adding each of the neighbors of the starting node to the queue.
 We then loop through the queue, adding unvisited neighbors to the list of visited nodes as well as to the queue to be further processed.

+#### BFS Visualization
+<iframe src="https://adaacademy.hosted.panopto.com/Panopto/Pages/Embed.aspx?id=370ea67c-477d-41c7-b066-af240146d5c9&autoplay=false&offerviewer=true&showtitle=true&showbrand=false&captions=true&interactivity=all" height="405" width="720" style="border: 1px solid #464646;" allowfullscreen allow="autoplay"></iframe>

 ### Depth First Search (DFS)
 You may also recall from the last lesson that the Depth First Search (DFS) algorithm starts at a node and then follows a path as deeply as possible before backing up and following the next path.
 We refer to this algorithm as a back-tracking algorithm.

 The DFS algorithm requires the use of a stack.
 The stack is used to further process nodes along the path, starting with the first node and then adding its neighbors to the stack before iterating on the nodes added to the stack.

+#### DFS Visualization
+<iframe src="https://adaacademy.hosted.panopto.com/Panopto/Pages/Embed.aspx?id=757ce80b-3cc5-4ae0-bdf1-af240146d5a0&autoplay=false&offerviewer=true&showtitle=true&showbrand=false&captions=true&interactivity=all" height="405" width="720" style="border: 1px solid #464646;" allowfullscreen allow="autoplay"></iframe>

 ### Why DFS does not find shortest path